Ivor Tiefenbrun MBEFounder and Honorary President

-In recent years Ivor and Linn initiated and sponsored a stem cell specialisation research project involving three Scottish Universities, and agreed to chair a similar broad-based joint University research project on a specialised stem cell application.
+Ivor and Linn have recently initiated and sponsored a stem cell specialisation research project involving three Scottish Universities, and agreed to chair a similar broad-based joint University research project on a specialised stem cell application.

 Ivor lectures extensively on business, design, manufacturing methodologies, marketing and strategy at Universities, Think Tanks, research establishments and businesses, and business events and conferences.
-He is an occasional columnist for various publications and also mentors and coaches private businesses, and is a consultant to manufacturing businesses around the world.
+He is an occasional columnist for various publications, business mentor and consultant to manufacturing businesses around the world.

 His personal interests include helping people, manufacturing and engineering, boating, history, current affairs and economics, music, reading and the arts.

-He has a keen interest in the not for profit sector and served as a Director of East Renfrewshire Chamber of Commerce between 2011 and 2014.
+He has a keen interest in the not for profit sector and has served as a Director with East Renfrewshire Chamber of Commerce.

-He was diagnosed with mild to moderate Ulcerative Colitis in 2009.
+He was diagnosed with Ulcerative Colitis in 2009.

 Roy has been a Trustee of C3 since 2013 and was appointed as Chair in July 2016.